morganstanley/testplan/doc/newsfragments/2751_change.no_parts_in_interactive.rst

-Parts are disabled in interactive mode.
-This fixing a recent regression on this.
+Parts are disabled in interactive mode to fix a recent regression on this.